Judge Sets R. Kelly's Bond at $1 Million

-(CHICAGO) — R. Kelly was ordered jailed on $1 million bond Saturday at his first court hearing since the R&B star was charged with sexually abusing four people, including three minors, in a case that seemed likely to produce another #MeToo trial involving a celebrity.
+(CHICAGO) — A judge on Saturday gave R. Kelly a chance to go free while the R&B star awaits trial on charges that he sexually abused four people, including three minors, in a case that seemed likely to produce another #MeToo reckoning for a celebrity.

+Cook County Judge John Fitzgerald Lyke Jr. set bond at $1 million bond, meaning that the 52-year-old Grammy winner must post $100,000 to be released or remain behind bars until he is tried on the allegations that date back as far as 1998 and span more than a decade.

-The 52-year-old Grammy winner turned himself in late Friday and spent a night in jail before being taken to the courthouse.
+Kelly turned himself in late Friday and spent a night in jail before being taken to the courthouse.
 He stood with his hands behind his back and said to the judge, “How are you?”

-Kelly’s attorney, Steve Greenberg, said his client is not a flight risk and told the judge, “Contrary to the song, Mr. Kelly doesn’t like to fly.”
+His attorney, Steve Greenberg, said Kelly is not a flight risk and told the judge, “Contrary to the song, Mr. Kelly doesn’t like to fly.”
 One of Kelly’s best-known hits is “I Believe I Can Fly.”

-The bond equals $250,000 for each of the four people Kelly is charged with abusing.
-Kelly must post $100,000 to be released.
+The bond equals $250,000 for each of the four people Kelly is charged with abusing, the judge said.

+Greenberg said Kelly “really doesn’t have any more money,” suggesting that others had mismanaged his wealth.
+Still, he said he expected that Kelly would be able to come up with enough money for bail.

+Asked later how Kelly could find the cash, Greenberg said, “That’s none of your business.”

-Cook County Judge John Fitzgerald Lyke Jr. called the allegations “disturbing.”
-The singer-songwriter looked down at the floor as judge spoke.
+The judge called the allegations “disturbing.”
+The singer-songwriter looked down at the floor as the judge spoke.

-Kelly’s DNA was found in semen on shirts worn by two of the four accusers, Cook County State’s Attorney Kim Foxx said.
+Kelly’s DNA was found in semen on one of the accuser’s shirts, and semen found on one worn by another was submitted for DNA testing, Cook County State’s Attorney Kim Foxx said.

-Kelly met one of the accusers when she was celebrating her 16th birthday party at a restaurant and another when he signed an autograph during his 2008 trial on pornography charges, Foxx said.
+Kelly met one of the accusers when she was celebrating her 16th birthday party at a restaurant and another when he signed an autograph during his 2008 trial on child-pornography charges, Foxx said.

 Prosecutors said they have a video of another accuser that shows R. Kelly having sex with her when she was 14.